jamiekimyu/IDD-Fa18-Lab3/README.md

 ### 1. Reading and writing values to the Arduino EEPROM

 **a.
 Does it matter what actions are assigned to which state?
 Why?**
-Yes the actions assigned to each state matter in order to have the right logical order in the write/read/clear loop.
+<br/>Yes the actions assigned to each state matter in order to have the right logical order in the write/read/clear loop.
 In our case in the lab, the pentiometer controlled the state - in other words if you turned the knob to the right part of the circle a state was activated (i.e. 0 to  (1024/3) is state 1, (1024/3) to (10242/3) is state 2, and 10242/3 to 1023 is state 3).
 The states have to be in the right order in order to complete a proper loop of writing, reading, and then clearing from the EEPROM.

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**
-The code for all the individual states were put in setup() so it could run once at the beginning instead of in a loop.
+<br/>The code for all the individual states were put in setup() so it could run once at the beginning instead of in a loop.
 The code in the loop is in the 'master tab' that contains the switch cases for each state.

 **c.
 How many byte-sized data samples can you store on the Atmega328?**
-1024 bytes of memory
+<br/>1024 bytes of memory

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**
-To send analog data from an I2C device you would need to convert it to byte-size.
+<br/>To send analog data from an I2C device you would need to convert it to byte-size.
 To do this you can use the highByte() and lowByte() functions to extract the values.

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**
-If the data was bigger than a byte you can convert it into memory (or into EEPROM - Electrically Erasable Programmable Read-Only Memory) .
+<br/>If the data was bigger than a byte you can convert it into memory (or into EEPROM - Electrically Erasable Programmable Read-Only Memory) .

 **Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**
 <br/> [Code](https://github.com/jamiekimyu/IDD-Fa18-Lab3/tree/master)